Locus Energy partners with Ingrid Capacity to boost battery energy storage capacity in southern Sweden

 Jacob Jannering

 Joined Locus in January 2023.
-Previous experience from management consulting within infrastructure, real estate and technology at Priority Group.
-Holds a B.Sc in Business and Economics from the Stockholm School of Economics, with an exchange semester at the London School of Economics
+Previous experience in management consulting within infrastructure, real estate and technology at Priority Group.
+Holds a bachelor's degree in business administration from the Stockholm School of Economics, with an exchange semester at the London School of Economics.

 Niklas Sörensen